per2jensen/dar-backup/README.md

 ## performance tip
   This [dar benchmark page](https://dar.sourceforge.io/doc/benchmark.html) has an interesting note on the slice size.

-  Slice size should be smaller than available RAM, apparently a
+  Slice size should be smaller than available RAM, apparently a large performance hit can be avoided keeping the the par2 data in memory.

 ## overview of archives
 Once you har a fair amount of archives, it can become a bit hard to have an overview of what's there.